shakson1/dogoctl/README.md

 For issues, questions, or contributions, please open an issue on GitHub.

+## 💰 Billing Dashboard

+The billing dashboard provides an overview of your DigitalOcean account's billing information:

+1. Press `<3>` to switch to the Billing Dashboard
+2. View your account balance and month-to-date usage in the top panel
+3. Browse invoices in the table showing:
+   - Invoice UUID
+   - Amount
+   - Invoice Period
+   - Date
+4. Press `r` to refresh billing data
+5. Press `<1>`, `<2>`, or `<3>` to switch between views

 ## 📋 Changelog

+### v1.3.0 (2024)
+- **Billing Dashboard**:
+  - View account balance and month-to-date usage
+  - Browse invoices with UUID, amount, period, and date
+  - View billing history
+  - Accessible via `<3>` key from any view
+- Improved navigation between views (1=Droplets, 2=Clusters, 3=Billing)

 ### v1.2.0 (2024)
 - **Interactive Selection for Droplet Creation**: